andy-guttridge/tribehub_drf/testing.md

 </p>

 ### Test 8
-When logged in as *family1a* (a user without family_admin status), attempting to use this endpoint should result in an HTTP 403 Forbidden error.
+When logged in as *family1a* (a user without tribe admin status), attempting to use this endpoint should result in an HTTP 403 Forbidden error.

 Submitted JSON:
 ```